freefox42/Multiple-Choices/README.md

-# Multiple-Choice
+# Multiple Choices
-This is a multiple choice template.
+This is a multiple choices template.